 5 ways UNICEF is supporting Haiti’s children

-Violence, poverty, school closures and a resurgence of cholera and malnutrition are pushing children and their families to the breaking point.
+Spiraling violence, poverty and malnutrition are pushing children and their families to the breaking point.

 Despite the extremely insecure and volatile environment, UNICEF has been working with partners to step up efforts to protect families and provide the life-saving support they desperately require, including: